 We are proud to be celebrating 86 years of success in bringing live entertainment to Harlingen and look forward to continuing this legacy for generations to come.

 |HCA Executive Board|

 Contributions & Sponsorships

-Your generous tax deductible contribution will help support the arts in Harlingen by assisting HCA to continue to provide outstanding programs and will help fund our education outreach programs to area students.
-If you would like to become a season sponsor, please email us at firstname.lastname@example.org and we will send you a sponsorship packet.
+Your generous tax deductible contribution will support the arts in Harlingen, allowing HCA to present outstanding performances and educational outreach programs at area schools.
+If you would like to become a season sponsor, please email us at email@example.com and we will send you a sponsorship packet.
 Thank you!